ocaml-ppx/ppxlib/README.md

 the magic number at the very end of a release cycle.
 Before, the `trunk` magic number coincides with the magic number of the last stable parsetree.
-Therefore it's impossible for Ppxlib to support both the latest stable parsetree and the compiler parsetree at the same time.
+Therefore it's impossible for Ppxlib to support both the latest stable parsetree and the `trunk` parsetree at the same time.